 Following a detailed compressed air audit to identify the company’s exact compressed air needs, Scholz’s compressed air station was designed to incorporate the very latest technology, including all of the features that today’s advanced stations should offer.
 Of course, first and foremost, this includes outstanding reliability, quality and efficiency, as well as impressive energy savings.
 In addition, ease of maintenance together with networking and integrated control features consistent with the Industrie 4.0 environment also play a key role, not least in laying the foundation for predictive maintenance.
 A safety concept was also devised.
 The data gathered during the analysis were input into the new system's controller – a SIGMA AIR MANAGER 4.0 (SAM 4.0) in this case – and therefore provide the foundation for highly-efficient operation of the entire system.
 Since the compressors and compressed air treatment components are equipped with integrated industrial PC technology, they are able to forward their data to a master controller.
 This master controller monitors all components, as well as the environmental and production conditions.

-is also able to precisely adapt compressed air production to match the company’s actual compressed air requirement.
+The SAM is also able to precisely adapt compressed air production to match the company’s actual compressed air requirement.
 Furthermore, among many other key benefits, the SAM 2 optimizes pressure values, automatically adjusts compressor system air delivery to accommodate fluctuating air demand and optimizes system efficiency through constant analysis of the relationship between control losses, switching losses and pressure flexibility.
 This advanced controller also enables the compressed air station to benefit from future services, such as predictive maintenance.
 The controller also allows remote diagnostics capability.
 If requested by the customer, this option means that performance data are constantly sent to a data center operated by the compressed air system provider for monitoring.
 The master controller independently analyses the situation at all times and, if appropriate, sends a message to the service team, or directly to the local installation technician or the central data center.
 The air system provider’s central data center then acts as the dispatching point for all further activities – worldwide.

 Fast and secure with Sigma Network